farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 This approach has several problems.

 First, it's not open-closed.
-Adding a new relationship to a chat thread requires a new foreign key and a new method.
+New thread groupings require new code.
+The thread requires a new foreign key and the client requires a new method for every new relationship.
+Any intersections between groupings also require new code.
-Querying any intersection of relationships (like threads between a brand and influencer) also requires a new method.

 Second, the chat library depends on unnecessary ideas.
 Brands, Campaigns, and Influencers don't inherently have anything to do with chat.
 This prevents reuse of the chat system to new needs in our system, or an ever-increasing list of fields only used in certain situations.